xiii-hearts/mod-npc-subclass/README.md

 ## How To Use
 - Add the npc to the world by using GM command `.npc add 600001` or `.npc add temp 600001`

+## Updates
+- Added Warnings/Restrictions when player do not meet the cost and level requirement.
+- Added Monetary Check Requirement.
+- Added All of the Basic Equipment/Skills Proficiency to the NPC.
+- Added Exception For Players With The Learned Abilities/Skills.
+- Added Weapons Proficiency.
+- Added Armor Proficiency.